-- Category 2: Four Points by Sheraton San Diego, Four Points by Sheraton Chicago O'Hare Airport, Le Méridien Chongqing China
+- Category 2: Aloft in Winchester, Virginia, Four Points by Sheraton Chicago O'Hare Airport, Le Méridien Chongqing China

-- Category 5: The Westin Grand Cayman Seven Mile Beach Resort & Spa, Aloft New York Brooklyn, Sheraton Kauai Resort
+- Category 5: Aloft New York Brooklyn, Sheraton Kauai Resort

-- Category 6: SLS Hotel, a Luxury Collection Hotel, Beverly Hills, W New York - Times Square, The Westin Paris - Vendôme
+- Category 6: SLS Hotel, a Luxury Collection Hotel, Beverly Hills, W New York - Times Square, The Westin Paris - Vendóme, The Westin Grand Cayman Seven Mile Beach Resort & Spa

 - Category 7: The St. Regis New York, Hotel President Wilson Geneva Switzerland (a Luxury Collection Hotel), The St. Regis Aspen Resort